datadave/GADS9-NYC-Spring2014-Lectures/projects/project02.md

     *   You'll be presenting your projects in small groups on that class day, so come prepared
     *   Expect to see all projects turned in before the beginning of class
-    *   If you get it to us earlier, Dave and I will try to provide early feedback
+    *   If you get it to us earlier, Dave and Ed will try to provide early feedback

 **Project Requirements**